CDCgov/prime-reportstream/prime-router/docs/design/proposals/mapping-inventory-test-plan.md

 transforms, and mapping inventory rules.
 We want a clear and definitive way of knowing what is already tested, and we want the mapping inventory testing to be thorough.
-This means testing not only that each piece of the message ends up in the Primary Target (as defined in column J of the mapping inventory spreadsheet), but also that the conditions set forth in the Computable ANTLR column of the mapping inventory spreedsheet are tested.
+This means testing not only that each piece of the message ends up in the Primary Target (as defined in column J of the mapping inventory spreadsheet), but also that the conditions set forth in the Computable ANTLR column of the mapping inventory spreadsheet are tested.
 This will just test moving from HL7 V2 -> FHIR.
 We also need to test that the resulting FHIR message can be converted back to HL7 V2 losslessly.
 To achieve this, we can reverse the order of the files and ensure that the output from processing the FHIR file matches the HL7 V2 file.
 This will help keep the number of files needed down.